Even within the media, some question the amount of Gabby Petito coverage

 CNN contributor Ana Navarro, who, like Reid, expressed her sympathy for the Petito family, issued a call on Instagram for more inclusive coverage.
 “I want to take nothing away from this horrible case.
 My thoughts are w/her family,” she wrote.
 “I just want there to be same interest and energy [for] every disappeared young woman in America — Brown, Black, Native-American, transgender.”

 Omékongo Dibinga, a professor at American University, argues that the issue is deeply rooted.
 “People just don’t see us in the same way that they see these White women and White girls,” he said in an interview.
-“We want the Petito family and everybody else to get justice, but we’re just saying that we want some of that [coverage] too, and we don’t get it.”
+“We want the Petito family and everybody else to get justice, but we’re just saying that we want some of that [coverage], too, and we don’t get it.”

 The media critique has crossed party lines.
 Over on the conservative news channel Newsmax, Grant Stinchfield made a similar pitch on his Monday night show.
 “The very sad reality is: There are thousands of young women missing across the country,” he said.
-“They go largely ignored by the mainstream media, even though every victim deserves coverage … None get the media coverage like cute, little White girl Gabby Petito.
+“They go largely ignored by the mainstream media, even though every victim deserves coverage. … None get the media coverage like cute, little White girl Gabby Petito.
 The media is hyper-focused on White girls with blond hair.”

 Yet Stinchfield’s colleague, Newsmax host Rob Schmitt, attacked Reid’s criticism as overly focused on “skin color,” echoing a critique-of-a-critique made by Fox News host Sean Hannity, who has interviewed Petito’s parents.
 “Unfortunately the mob in the media, they’re trying to make this heartbreaking story somehow about race,” Hannity said Tuesday night, and “trying to once again needlessly divide Americans.”
-The host expressed confusion about the coverage dynamic — “I don’t know why some cases get more coverage than others.
+The host expressed confusion about the coverage dynamic: “I don’t know why some cases get more coverage than others.
 I can’t explain it.”

-During a discussion on ABC’s “The View” Monday about why the case has gotten so much media attention, co-host Sunny Hostin, who identifies as Afro-Latina, said, “You don’t want it to happen to your daughter or your son.
+During a discussion on ABC’s “The View” on Monday about why the case has gotten so much media attention, co-host Sunny Hostin, who identifies as Afro-Latina, said: “You don’t want it to happen to your daughter or your son.
 I felt so invested in making sure she was okay.
 It drew you in for some reason.”

-Dibinga praised hosts like Reid, who became the only Black female primetime host last year, and CNN anchor Don Lemon, who is also Black, for talking about systemic and structural issues at play in the Petito case.
-But, he said, “It shouldn’t have to be the burden of the non-White journalist to cover these stories.”
+Dibinga praised hosts like Reid, who became the only Black female prime-time host last year, and CNN anchor Don Lemon, who is also Black, for talking about systemic and structural issues at play in the Petito case.
+But, he said, “it shouldn’t have to be the burden of the non-White journalist to cover these stories.”

 While committed to public service journalism, television news networks are still for-profit businesses that often program television shows based mainly on what viewers want to watch, with the ability to measure interest on a moment-by-moment basis and to course-correct accordingly.
 CNN, for example, took flak for many years for excessively covering the “poop cruise” of 2013 and the mysterious disappearance of Malaysia Airlines Flight 370 in 2014, both stories that captivated and horrified viewers.

-The Petito case and the media coverage that has followed “reveals the tension that has always existed in TV news, which is the tension between: Do we devote resources to a story because our audience is interested in it, or do we devote resources to a story because it’s important and consequential?” said industry analyst Andrew Tyndall.
+The Petito case and the media coverage that has followed “reveals the tension that has always existed in TV news, which is the tension between: Do we devote resources to a story because our audience is interested in it, or do we devote resources to a story because it’s important and consequential?” industry analyst Andrew Tyndall said.
 “There’s always been a push and pull inside TV news between those two demands, and economic reasons for either.”

 Tyndall has interpreted the heavy coverage of this particular case as a sign of “coronavirus fatigue” — that television networks, tired of covering a pandemic that shows no signs of abating, are interested in a story “that’s not so unrelenting.”
-But, he predicted, “This time next week, we won’t even be talking about it at all.
+But, he predicted: “This time next week, we won’t even be talking about it at all.
 It’s a one-week wonder.”

 Grey Bull, however, expressed optimism that the conversations that are being had right now surrounding media coverage of the Petito case and the plight of missing and murdered Native Americans could lead to a paradigm shift in terms of how these issues are covered nationally.